viv-r/asset-allocation/Draft functional and design specifications.md

 Time-series / probabilistic model.
 Say you want to invest for a 20-year timeline.
 How well do past return and risk measures predict the next 20 years of returns?

 Investment companies always tell us "past performance is no guarantee of future results".
 Can we quantify how uncertain it is?

-# Use cases

-## 1. Deciding on acceptable level of risk for a given measure

-## 2. Seeing how choice of risk measure affects asset allocation decisions

-## 3. Selecting portfolio based on chosen level of risk

-## 4. Measuring uncertainty in your strategy

-If you had picked a portfolio based on the same criteria 20 years ago, how well would it have done?
-How certain or uncertain can you be that your strategy is the right one?